nvi-inc/fs-vgos/fs-vgos.md

     mk6=mstat?1
     ```

-    If the module has already been initialized, ie `status1` is
+    If the module has already been initialized, i.e. `status1` is
     `initialized`, and the data is no longer needed (**be certain first**),
     erase it: